-Compete in groups to list as many sports as you can on paper or on the whiteboard.
+Compete in groups to list as many sports as you can on paper or on a whiteboard.

 ESL Conversation Questions: